CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 <div style="text-align: justify;">
 <blockquote>
-The <code>-s</code> flag summarizes the storage usage of the hole directory.
+ℹ️ The <code>-s</code> flag summarizes the storage usage of the hole directory.
 So if you want file by file usage, remove <code>s</code>.
 </blockquote>
 </div>